rgilks/github-org-metrics/README.md

 1. `<org_name>_github_developer_metrics.csv`: Contains metrics for each developer, including:
    - Number of commits
    - Lines added and deleted
-   - Repositories contributed to
+   - Top 8 repositories contributed to (sorted by number of commits)

 2. `<org_name>_github_repository_metrics.csv`: Contains metrics for each repository, including:
+   - Repository name
    - Activity level (number of commits)
    - Creation and last update dates
    - Primary programming language
-   - Number of stars and forks
-   - Repository size
-   - Number of branches and contributors
+   - Number of branches
-   - Number of releases
+   - Number of contributors

-   - Presence and size of README file
+The script also prints a formatted version of these results to the console.

 ## Caching